anmolpant/Technocolabs-ML-Internship/README.md

 In App, the input parameters to be specified are :

-(Recency - months since the last donation)
+1. (Recency - months since the last donation)
-(Frequency - total number of donation)
+2. (Frequency - total number of donation)
-(Monetary - total blood donated in c.c.)
+3. (Monetary - total blood donated in c.c.)
-(Time - months since the first donation) and the result be the Target i.e
+4. (Time - months since the first donation) and the result is the Target i.e

 Target - (1 stands for donating blood; 0 stands for not donating blood).